-Bursting with flavors, I am positive this winter grain bowl will be your new favorite dish.
+Bursting with flavors, I am positive this grain bowl will be your new favorite dish.
 A perfect farro salad to bring to work for lunch!
 And it’s easily customized to your favorite veggies and greens.

 Warm farro is mixed up with baby arugula, sweet oven roasted carrots, bright beet hummus and a pistachio dukkah.
 Top it with a drizzle of lemony za’atar spiced tahini dressing and you’ll be in love!